matham/ceed/doc/source/guide/experiment.rst

 precisely where on the tissue the projector stimulated and which electrodes are beneath it.

-The first computes the transformation matrix between the camera and projector, the second between the camera and the MEA electrode termination points.
+The first computes the transformation matrix between the camera and projector (:py:attr:`~ceed.view.controller.ViewControllerBase.cam_transform`), the second between the camera and the MEA electrode termination points (:py:attr:`~ceed.view.controller.ViewControllerBase.mea_transform`).
 Together, we can compute the transformation matrix between any of three physical systems.
-These matrices are stored with the rest of the Ceed configuration and saved with experiments and is available during analysis.
+These matrices are stored with the rest of the :ref:`Ceed configuration <tut-config>` and saved with experiments and is available during analysis.

 .. _align-cam-proj: